awsdocs/amazon-athena-user-guide/doc_source/datacatalogs-example-policies.md

 }
 ```

-**Example Example Policy for Management Operations on a Specified Data Catalog**
+**Example Policy for Management Operations on a Specified Data Catalog**
 In the following policy, a user is allowed to create, delete, obtain details, and update a data catalog `datacatalogA`\.

 ```